 Conditions on your liquor licence are imposed by either the Independent Liquor & Gaming Authority (ILGA) or the Secretary.

 The source of each condition is noted next to the relevant condition on your liquor licence.

 There is no fee for this application.

-By law, standard trading hours, except for packaged liquor, are:
+By law, standard trading hours, except for take-away liquor, are:

-You are able to trade outside the standard trading period by applying for an extended trading authorisation (PDF 238.8 KB).
+You are able to trade outside the standard trading period by applying for an extended trading authorisation PDF, 655.04 KB.

-Live entertainment venues may apply for an exemption to the lock out and last drinks conditions.
+Live entertainment venues in Kings Cross may apply for an exemption to the lock out and last drinks conditions.
 This exemption will allow a later lock out time of 2am and last drinks of 3.30am.

 A change to conditions application takes about 16 weeks in total once all the required information has been submitted.
 Depending on certain factors, such as location or the type of conditions you want to change, your application may take longer to process.